Country/region and language selection

 The key laser applications in semiconductor manufacturing

-Discover our infographic, which vividly illustrates the key role of laser technologies in semiconductor manufacturing, from the silicon crystal to the finished microchip.
-In the front end, laser processes can accompany the cutting, exposure, etching, doping and smoothing of the wafers, while precise laser measurements help to ensure quality.
+Discover our infographic, which clearly illustrates the key role of laser technologies in semiconductor manufacturing, from the silicon crystal to the finished microchip.
+In the front end, laser processes can assist with the cutting, exposure, etching, doping and smoothing of the wafers, while precise laser measurements help to ensure quality.
 In the back end, lasers can be used for separating, connecting, structuring and marking the chips.
 The illustration clearly shows how chip manufacturers can use lasers as a tool for maximum precision, efficiency and quality in a wide range of processes.

 1. Ingot slicing